You’ve probably already made the decision to create a Limited Liability Company (LLC) in New York.

 These aren’t the only tax benefits that you’ll enjoy as a Limited Liability Company.

 The 2017 Tax Cuts and Jobs Act listed a type of tax benefit specifically for businesses with the LLC business structure.
 This benefit is called the Qualified Business Income Deduction (QBID) and gives LLCs a 20% discount on their taxes.
-This tax discount is something you can only receive if you choose to form a Limited Liability Company.
+This tax discount is something you can only receive if you choose an LLC.

 Now that you know what an LLC is and what the benefits are of forming a Limited Liability Company in the state of New York, you can decide whether this is the right business structure for your company.
 If you still like the idea of starting an LLC, here are the five steps you need to follow to form a New York LLC.